athletedecoded/distroless-rust-azure/README.md

 ## Azure Container Apps

-Make sure you have one instance already created, and then capture the name and resource group.
+Make sure you have an Azure Container App already created, and then capture the name and resource group.
 These will be used in the workflow file.

 ## No need to change defaults